sjwines/hourofai/forest/forest2.md

 You can always change these numbers to whatever you like.

+## Career Spotlight: Robotic Warfare Specialist (RWS) — Mission Handoff @showdialog
+In Part 1, you met the Robotic Warfare Specialist who plans, launches, and supervises unmanned systems.
+In real-world operations, RWS teams utilize a support ship as both the launch/recovery point and the data handoff hub.

+Your ship sprite fills that role: it’s the safe place your drone returns to, offloads “payload/data,” and resets for the next task.

 ## {4.
 Creating the Data Sprite}
 **Create Your Data Sprite**
 - :paper plane: From the ``||sprites:Sprites||`` category, grab <br/>